WeixuanZ/genie/README.md

-# Gas meter monitoring using OpenCV and convolutional-recurrent neural network
+# Gas meter monitoring using OpenCV and CNN

+ROI extraction with thresholding and edge detection -> digit extraction using MSER -> VGG-like CNN trained on SVHN dataset -> post processing